apache/solr-sandbox/CROSSDC.md

 The required configuration properties are:
 - `bootstrapServers`: list of servers used to connect to the Kafka cluster
-- `topicName`: Kafka topicName used to indicate which Kafka queue the Solr updates will be pushed on
+- `topicName`: Kafka topicName used to indicate which Kafka queue the Solr updates will be pushed on.
+This topic must already exist.

 Optional configuration properties:
 - `batchSizeBytes`: maximum batch size in bytes for the Kafka queue